rainebownutz/rainebownutz/README.md

 HELLOO !!
-IM RAINE, i will make this pretty in the future trust
+IM RAINE, i will make this pretty in the future trust im rlly lazy :(